-Dr. Robert L. Haynie (GRS ’72, MED ’78) recently retired as the Dean of the Robbins Society, Associate Dean for Student Affairs, and Associate Professor of Clinical Medicine at the CWRU School of Medicine.
-His work specializing in obesity and hypertension has been aimed at aiding those who are otherwise underserved due to class and racial barriers.
+Dr. Robert L. Haynie (GRS ’72, MED ’78) recently retired as the Dean of the Robbin's Society, Associate Dean for Student Affairs, and Associate Professor of Clinical Medicine at the CWRU School of Medicine.
+His specialization in obesity and hypertension aimed to help those otherwise underserved as a result of class and racial barriers.

-Beyond his medical work, Dr. Haynie’s passion for education has resulted in unprecedented opportunities for minority students in the Cleveland area.
-This named scholarship, designated to aid a diverse group of students enrolled in the School of Medicine, is yet another aspect of Dr. Haynie’s continued commitment to medicine, education, and eliminating barriers to both.
+Beyond his research work, Dr. Haynie’s passion for education has resulted in unprecedented opportunities for minority students in the Cleveland area.
+This named scholarship aids a diverse group of students enrolled in the School of Medicine, thereby furthering Dr. Haynie’s commitment to medicine, education, and eliminating barriers to both.

 “That's the kind of person he is.
 He finds out where you are, connects with you and tries to develop your individual strengths and talents.”